DreamIP/StrainNet/README.md

 ## References
-[1] S. Boukhtache, K. Abdelouahab, F. Berry, B. Blaysat, M. Grédiac and F. Sur. *"When Deep Learning Meets Digital Image Correlation"*, Accepeted for publication in *Optics and Lasers in Engineering*, Elsevier 2020.
+[1] S. Boukhtache, K. Abdelouahab, F. Berry, B. Blaysat, M. Grédiac and F. Sur. *"When Deep Learning Meets Digital Image Correlation"*, *Optics and Lasers in Engineering*, Elsevier 2020, in press.

 ## Acknowledgments

-This code is based on the Pytorch impelmentation of FlowNetS from [FlowNetPytorch](https://github.com/ClementPinard/FlowNetPytorch)
+This code is based on the Pytorch implmentation of FlowNetS from [FlowNetPytorch](https://github.com/ClementPinard/FlowNetPytorch)